sharetribe/flex-docs/src/docs/operator-guides-concepts/features/index.md

 Some examples of integrations you might want to add:

-- The map provider of your choice (Flex Template for Web offers default implementations for [Mapbox](https://www.mapbox.com/) and Google Maps)
+- The map provider of your choice (Sharetribe Web Template offers default implementations for [Mapbox](https://www.mapbox.com/) and Google Maps)
 - The analytics provider of your choice, like Google Analytics, [Hotjar](https://www.hotjar.com/), [Mixpanel](https://mixpanel.com/),